miroslavbroz/karel/README.md

 ![Screenshot](karel.png)

-After it performs a work ("prace"), it complaints it was a lot of work ("fuska"):
+After it performs a work ("prace"), it complains it was a lot of work ("fuska"):

 ![Screenshot](karel2.png)